What are Pulses?

 Are pulses, fruits or vegetables?

 From a botanical point of view, pulses are classified as fruits.
 Because seeds are protected inside a pod.
 This is similar to how seeds are protected inside fruits such are lemons and oranges.
 But remember pumpkins and tomatoes are also classified as fruits.
-However, most people will called pulses vegetable because this is how we cook and eat them.

 Types of pulses